yuanshunning/pickit-docs/docs/robot-integrations/universal-robots/scripts/universal_robots_example_program.rst

           'pickit_configure(1,3)'

-Pick-it is commanded to load the setup and product with codes 1 and 3 respectively.
-These are the numbers shown next to the setup and product on the Pick-it CONFIGURATION page.
-If this line is suppressed, Pick-it keeps its current setup and product.
+Pickit is commanded to load the setup and product with codes 1 and 3 respectively.
+These are the numbers shown next to the setup and product on the Pickit CONFIGURATION page.
+If this line is suppressed, Pickit keeps its current setup and product.
 If the specified setup or product does not exist, the program does not proceed.
 Make sure that the setup and product passed to pickit\_configure()are the ones you are expecting,